 Singer Featherweight sewing machines (221 and 222) are powered by an electric motor that is unique to the model.
 Unfortunately, this makes replacing a bad motor more difficult than it is for most other vintage machines.
 Although generic sewing motors are cheap and plentiful, they can’t easily be fitted to the Featherweight.

 A Chinese company called Alphasew makes a reproduction Featherweight motor, but it typically costs more than a used, vintage motor.
-So is the Alphasew motor worth it?
-How close is the reproduction to the original in terms of design and performance?
-I came upon one of these motors on clearance for $25, so I decided to find out.
+But is it any good?
+I came upon one of these motors on sale for $25, so I decided to find out.
+(And since this infromation isn’t available anywhere else on the internet, I figure it’s my job to put it here!)

 I began by taking both motors apart to compare the design and construction.